JeralSandeeptha/CoverageX-LLC-Technical-Assessment/README.md

 - Users can create tasks with a title and description
 - Only the five most recent tasks are displayed
-- Users can mark tasks as "Done," which removes them from the UI
+- Users can mark tasks as "Done" which removes them from the UI
 - The system follows a monolithic architecture
 - All components are containerized using Docker and managed with docker-compose
 - Unit, Intergration and End to End testing should be done through relavant areas